SwatiMishraMD/Sherlock.ai/README.md

 **Execution**

 if __name__ =="__main__":: Ensures that the main function runs only when the script is executed directly, not when imported as a module.

+WARNING - allow_dangerous_deserialization is set to True, change according to own requirements.